compose-spec/compose-spec/13-merge.md

 | configs     |  source                  |
 | ports       |  {ip, target, published, protocol}   |

-While merging Compose files, a Compose implementation MUST append new entries that do not violate a uniqueness constraint and merge entries that share a unique key.
+While merging Compose files, Compose appends new entries that do not violate a uniqueness constraint and merge entries that share a unique key.

 Merging the following example YAML trees:
 ```yaml